qriouslad/debug-log-manager/README.md

 ## Changelog

+### 2.3.7 (2025.09.12)

+* When DLM is unable to parse a log entry properly, it will now output the raw entry instead of "No error message specified...".
+Props to [Michael Kupietz](https://wordpress.org/support/users/mkupietz/) for [prompting](https://wordpress.org/support/topic/server-timeout-when-debug-log-gets-too-large/#post-18633180) this improvement.

 ### 2.3.6 (2025.04.28)

 * Added compatibility with debug log entries that are in timezones other than UTC.
 Props to [@mroesele]() for [reporting an issue](https://wordpress.org/support/topic/not-working-with-log-file-entries-in-other-time-zone-than-utc/) with entries marked with Europe/Berlin timezone.